open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

 [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).
 Fortunately, you can check this pretty easily.

-Let’s suppose that we have this `ServiceMonitor` definition:
+Let’s suppose that you have this `ServiceMonitor` definition:

 ```yaml
 apiVersion: monitoring.coreos.com/v1